mdwelsh/mdwelsh.github.io/index.md

 team in Seattle.
 Our team focused on making Chrome and the web great for the next billion users, developing new browser capabilities to make the web faster and use less data.

-Some of our team's projects included:
+Some of our team's projects at Google included:

 * [Chrome Data Saver](/papers/flywheel-nsdi15.pdf), allowing Chrome to save more than 60% of mobile data
 * Network optimizations for [HTTP/2](https://http2.github.io/) and [QUIC](https://www.chromium.org/quic)